Bharathidasan-tech/microservices-e-commerce-sample/README.md

 ```
 zuul:
   ignoredServices: '*'
+  sensitive-headers:
+  - Cookie,Set-Cookie
+  host:
+    connect-timeout-millis: 60000
+    socket-timeout-millis: 60000
   routes:
-    one:
+    customer-service:
+      path: /customer-api/**
+      serviceId: shopping-customer-service
+    order-service:
-      path: /service-one/**
+      path: /order-api/**
-      serviceId: Service-One
+      serviceId: shopping-order-service
-    two:
+    auth-service:
-      path: /service-two/**
+      path: /auth-api/**
-      serviceId: Service-Two
+      serviceId: shopping-auth-service
 ```

 ##### Service registration and discovery

 Registration and discovery is taken care by the HashiCorp’s Consul.
 During the startup of the individual services, they register with service registration service those details such as host name, port etc. by which the services can be accessed.
 Once the service is registered to the consul, consul checks for the health of the service by sending a heartbeat for the health check path and health check interval that has been registered with Consul.
-Requests to the micro-services has to be routed through api-gateway during with the api-gateway contacts discovery service to get the information required to send the request to the intended microservice.
+Requests to the micro-services has to be routed through shopping-api-gateway during with the shopping-api-gateway contacts discovery service to get the information required to send the request to the intended microservice.

-Configuration done in micro services to register to Consul:
+Configuration done in microservices to register to Consul:
 ```
-management:
-  contextPath: /actuator
+# CONSUL CONFIGURATION
 spring:
-  application.name: service-one
+  profiles: dev
   cloud:
     consul:
       host: consul
       port: 8500
       discovery:
-        hostName: service-one
-        instanceId:${spring.application.name}:${spring.application.instance_id:${random.value}}
+        hostname: shopping-customer-service
+        instanceId: ${spring.application.name}:${spring.application.instance_id:${random.value}}
-        healthCheckPath: ${management.contextPath}/health
+        healthCheckPath: /actuator/health
         healthCheckInterval: 15s
 ```
 Consul management can be accessed through -  http://localhost:8500/ui/